k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/16_broadway_addl_features_ex2.md

    ![image](images/16_ex3.PNG)

 6. Now change the value in the **Const** Actor to a negative value and run the flow again.
-Check that the error is thrown and the message of the **Logger** Actor is not printed into the log.
+Check that the error is thrown and the message from the **Logger** Actor is not printed into the log.

 [![Previous](/articles/images/Previous.png)](15_broadway_addl_features_ex1.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](17_broadway_addl_features_ex3.md)